alphagov/govuk_frontend_alpha/CONTRIBUTING.md

 ## Code standards

-### Indentation and whitespace
+In general:
+- two spaces
+- no tabs
+- no trailing whitespace

-Two spaces, no tabs, no trailing whitespace, empty line at the end of the file.
+- empty line at the end of the file.

+If your editor supports it you can use the [`.editorconfig`](https://github.com/alphagov/govuk_frontend_alpha/blob/master/.editorconfig) file in this repo to make sure these standards are followed.

 Your JavaScript should follow the [standard JS](http://standardjs.com/) guidelines.
+[SASS is linted using sass-lint](https://github.com/alphagov/govuk_frontend_alpha/blob/master/docs/sass-linting.md).

+You can lint the codebase with `gulp lint`.

 ### Versioning